brianwang9100/Math2605ProjectKBJ/README.md

 javac decoding.java
 java decoding

 The program should prompt for a stream.
 Please type out the the stream seperating each term with a space.
-The program should output its decoded stream x
+The program should output its decoded stream x with jacobi and gauss-seidel.

-e.g 10 00 01 11 00 11 10 01 10 11 00 01
+e.g input = "10 00 01 11 00 11 10 01 10 11 00 01"

 -----------------------------
 4. Discussion